Petit Séminaire Collège Saint-Martial: History

-2012 "Moi et le cholera" essay: 16th/400 /student:Beludji Narcisse

 Earthquake

 On 12 January 2010, a large earthquake hit Haiti.
 The school was totally destroyed by it.
 The three buildings (kindergarten, primary, and secondary school), as well as the learning center for young seminarians and the chapel library and administrative office, were all either damaged beyond repair or completely knocked down.

-But though the school's buildings were hit, the students and their teachers prevailed, with lessons starting again in April 2010.

-However the reputation of good formation, provided by the school is still the same.
+The school resumed operation in April 2010.

 Rebuilding the school

 As part of the rebuilding effort, the first building of the Junior High section was inaugurated in September 2015.

+April 2024 pillaging

+During a gang-led attack on the neighboring National Palace which tied up the police on 1 April, fires were set in the school's administrative building.
+Four cars in the courtyard were completely destroyed by fire, while others were vandalised.
+Computers, refrigerators, mattresses, inverters, batteries, water purifiers, and solar panels were among the property stolen during the six-hour attack.
+Those present at the school were eventually able to escape unscathed, and there was no damage to the library (a national heritage site).